stockc/mnug/public/meetup/next_meetup.md

     At its core, [Feathers](https://feathersjs.com/) is a set of tools and an architecture pattern that make it easy to create scalable REST APIs and real-time applications.
 With Feathers, you can literally build prototypes in minutes and production-ready apps in days.
+Max Gerer is CTO of [e-bot7 GmbH](https://e-bot7.de) where they us Feathers constantly.

 *   **20:30: Reactive Programming with rxjs**
     by [Ingo Bürk](/speakers.html#ingob)